tribute to my Dad (Sam Watt), who died Sept. 2007 - one day short of his 97th

 Herbal materia medica, herb processing and pharmacology.

-Clinical practise in 3 training clinics.
+Clinical training in 3 clinics.

 Also in 1986 qualified as a masseur.